mendix/docs/content/howto/front-end/calypso.md

 	![drop a button](attachments/calypso/drop-a-button.png)

-2. Run your app again by clicking **Run Locally** to see your new button in your browser:
+2. Run your app again by clicking the play button (**Run Locally**) to see your new button in your browser:

 	![blue text button](attachments/calypso/blue-button.png)